- Handbook Contents

-Information is included in the Project Director's Handbook.
-This handbook has been prepared to educate faculty about proposal development and submission at SOU.
+Information is included in the Grant Management & Oversight Handbook.
+This handbook has been prepared to educate faculty/staff about proposal development and submission at SOU.
 Topics covered include locating funding sources, writing proposals, the proposal clearance process, general policies affecting sponsored projects, and post-award grants management.

 Section I, "Locating Funding Sources," describes the various searching tools available to help Project Directors find funding for their research or program.

 Section II, "Proposal Development," summarizes the major elements of a proposal, including the cover page and other front matter, the technical narrative, and the budget.
 This section also includes the specific names, addresses, codes, and other information needed to complete an agency's application form.